webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-math.md

 +    mat3.scale(matrixValue, settings.scale, matrixValue);
 ```

-We no longer need to copy the matrix into `matrixValue` as we
+We no longer need to copy the matrix into `matrixValue`.
+Instead we
 can operate directly on it.

 {{{example url="../webgpu-matrix-math-transform-trs.html"}}}